decatur/ansatz27/README.md

-A validating and roundtripping JSON Parser and Stringifier for GNU Octave and MATLAB®.
+Parser and Stringifier for GNU Octave and MATLAB®.

 ![Roundtrip MATLAB to JSON](/docs/roundtrip.png?raw=true)